 So let's say you're engaged or newly married, and you've come together with your partner during this very special time only to realize (probably not for the first time) that either: A) they have horrible taste in decor, B) they have completely opposite taste in decor, C) they have no opinion on decorating (which in and of itself can be difficult).
-Perhaps you thought that things would somehow magically solve themselves when you moved in together, and surprise surprise they haven't—and quite possibly you have already gotten into more than one argument over where you should put your partner's very extensive comic book collection (there's a reason why under-the-bed storage exists).
+Perhaps you thought that things would somehow magically solve themselves when you moved in together, and surprise surprise—they haven't—and quite possibly you have already gotten into more than one argument over where you should put your partner's very extensive comic book collection (there's a reason why under-the-bed storage exists).

 As the CEO and co-founder of Homepolish, it's no wonder Noa Santos' feed is nothing short of gorgeous.
-From magenta bathrooms to turquoise entryways to living rooms swathed in nothing but neutrals, there's inspiration enough for everyone.
+From magenta bathrooms and turquoise entryways to living rooms swathed in nothing but neutrals, there's inspiration enough for everyone.

 Justina Blakeney has a very well-established following, her own home decor line, a book, and a wildly successful blog.
-Her style is fun, lush, pattern-filled, and whimsical and we love looking into her dreamy, boho world.
+Her style is fun, lush, pattern-filled, and whimsical, and we love looking into her dreamy, boho world.
 And we not-so-secretly want to live in it.

 Park and Oak Design

 One of our favorites, we have been following along with Emily Henderson since her Design Star days.
-With an eye for eclectic vintage pieces (we may or may not have started collecting mid-century brass objets after reading her blog) and perfectly mixing high and low price points, she not only has a witty voice but has really excellent pointers and ideas for making a space truly feel like your own.
+With an eye for eclectic vintage pieces (we may or may not have started collecting mid-century brass objects after reading her blog) and perfectly mixing high and low price points, she not only has a witty voice but has really excellent pointers and ideas for making a space truly feel like your own.